silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/05_Managing_your_MFA_settings.md

    - **Remove:** This will delete the method.
 This action is only available if you have multiple methods registered, or if MFA is optional for your site.
    - **Reset:** Takes you through the setup process for the method, replacing the existing method.
-Useful if you lose access to your old key / device.
+Useful if you lose access to your old key/device.
    - **Set as default method:** Only visible if you have multiple methods, this will toggle which method is displayed first during login.